MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-setup.md

 ![Data flow](media/eventhubs/data-flow.png)

+Fraud Protection produces real-time events and sends them to your Event Hubs instance.
+They are then consumed by event receivers such as Power Automate, Logic Apps, etc.

-Note that Fraud Protection sends events to Event Hubs.
-To work with those events from Event Hubs, you can use either code via software development kits (SDKs) or Microsoft Power Platform tools.
+To work with these events from Event Hubs, you can use either code via software development kits (SDKs) or Microsoft Power Platform tools.

 ## Related topics